arcilli/investsuite-api-docs/docs/common_scenarios/suitability_profiler.md

 ## Create profile

 When a user is created, it is possible to create a profile with the user ID.
 To create a profile for a user, a user ID and profiler ID are required.
 The user ID is the ID that is used by InvestSuite to uniquely identify the user.
 You can find the user ID by querying the *User* collection `GET /users/?query=…`, see the [Search users](/docs/common_scenarios/users/#search) section for more information.
 The profiler ID identifies the profiler that will be used as template for the profile.
 This profiler is specific to the customer and is designed and configured together with InvestSuite.
+This profiler ID will be given to the customer after configuration.
 Let's try it out and create a profile for a specific `user_id` and `profiler_id`.

 === "HTTP"